fisirc/nur-worker/README.md

 - `poll_stream`, called for each TCP chunk of data that is streamed from the client.
 - `alloc`, to allocate dynamic memory for your program needs

+There are ready to use functions in the [examples/](./examples) folder.

+Nur is a code-first platform, your functions are maintained in your repo, and then compiled in every push.
+See this [GitHub Action run](https://github.com/fisirc/nur-worker/runs/45331243687) as an example

 This is an example of an echo server lambda written in Rust:

 ```rs